wzy151531/Java-chat-program/README.md

 ```

 ## Contributing

+`NOTE: Please confirm that ConnectionData.java file is same on both client and server project.`

 First clone the project, and in your local git repository, create a new branch named as your name, for example:

 ```bash